workduck-io/mex-loch/README.md

 # Serverless TypeScript Starter [![Seed Status](https://api.seed.run/serverless-stack/serverless-typescript-starter/stages/prod/build_badge)](https://console.seed.run/serverless-stack/serverless-typescript-starter)

+**To add a new service, add all of its corresponding environment variables to GitHub Secrets, and to the `.env.template` file**

 A Serverless starter that adds TypeScript, serverless-offline, linting, environment variables, and unit test support.

 This starter uses the [serverless-bundle](https://github.com/AnomalyInnovations/serverless-bundle) plugin and the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.
 It supports: